 “We urge you to bring an end to NIH's unethical and ineffective hESC research efforts and support research that will respect the sanctity of human life and deliver real benefits for patients,” they said.

-In 2001, President George W. Bush had allowed federal funding for human embryonic stem cell research but limited it to existing cell lines at the time of the announcement, a press statement from Senate Pro-Life Caucus said.
+In 2001, President George W. Bush had allowed federal funding for human embryonic stem cell research but limited it to existing cell lines at the time of the announcement.
 President Barack Obama later lifted Bush’s limitations after taking office in 2009.

 Since Trump took office in 2017 and kept Dr. Francis Collins (who supports human embryonic stem cell research) as NIH director, the NIH has approved 106 new embryonic stem cell lines at the expense of taxpayers, the release said.